 Global-to-Local Public Health Exchange

-NACCHO’s new Global-to-Local Public Health Information Exchange project, with support from the Robert Wood Johnson Foundation, explores how successful approaches to health management in other countries can be adapted by local health departments to promote the health and well-being of all Americans.
+NACCHO’s new Global Health Program, with support from the Robert Wood Johnson Foundation, explores how successful approaches to health management in other countries can be adapted by local health departments to promote the health and well-being of all Americans.

 “Global health innovations can offer unique perspective on ways to improve health outcomes through novel, creative approaches.”– Lori Tremmel Freeman, CEO, NACCHO